About Ketosis

 Completed 12 Weeks - Reached your Target Weight or BMI 25

 Time to start gently increasing your calories and food choices on route to weight management.
 We strongly recommend you follow our Weight Stabilisation Plan to lock in your results.
-You can then follow our New You Plan to drop a little extra weight or our Lifestyle WM Guidance or 5:2 IF Plan to start Weight Management.
+You can then follow our New You Plan to drop a little extra weight or 5:2 IF Plan to start Weight Management.
 After Weight Stabilisation you can even just decide to eat healthy foods and design your own eating plan see our Weight Management Page for advice.

 Completed 12 weeks - BMI is 25+

-If your BMI is above 25 and you wish to continue your VLCD / Ketogenic weight loss journey following another full or shorter cycle, or maybe you want to select a different KeeDiet VLCD / Ketogenic Plan then follow our 'TFR Break Week' for one week and begin your new VLCD Cycle/Plan.
-If want to drop a little more weight with a non-ketogenic plan, which increases your calories, foods choices and exercise, then follow our Weight Stabilisation Plan for 7-10 days and begin your new plan.
+If your BMI is above 25 and you wish to continue your VLCD weight loss journey following another full or shorter cycle, or maybe you want to select a different keeDiet VLCD Plan then follow our 'TFR Break Week' for one week and begin your new VLCD Cycle/Plan.
+If want to drop a little more weight increase your calories, foods choices and exercise, then follow our Weight Stabilisation Plan for 7-10 days and begin your new plan.
 Consider our New You Plan with 1000 daily calories.
-You can choose any KeeDiet Plan with your Doctors approval and continue to drop weight.
+You can choose any keeDiet Plan with your Doctors approval and continue to drop weight.

 Following any weight loss plans or a further VLCD cycle, visit your Doctor for their approval and support.
 We advise that your BMI should not drop lower than a BMI 18, however a BMI 20 is considered optimum for good health.